carstenSpraener/cgV19/README.md

 __cgV19__ comes with a plugin for gradle.
 You can add it to your build.gradle and the generator will run before the compile task starts.

+It is not a big monolite but splitted in several modules.

 ## What are all these modules?